doriangirard9/VideoML/DOCUMENTATION.md

 You can overlay audio clips onto your videos using the `overlay` keyword.
 Two scenarios are possible:
-  - with timestamp provided for the audio and where exactly the audio needs to be placed on video
+  - with timestamp provided: 1)For the audio cut 2) Where exactly the audio needs to be placed on video
-  - without timestamp where the audio is placed from the start of the video till the end (if it is longer than the total time of the video, it will not be overlayed on the next video)
+  - without timestamp: the audio is placed from the start of the video till the end (if it is longer than the total time of the video, it will not be overlayed on the next video; if it is smaller than the total time of the video - it will stops after reaching its finish)

 **Parameters**
 - audioFile: `string` = Path to the audio file (.mp3 or .wav).